 Serious Incident Reporting

 The Church has worked with the Charity Commission to agree bespoke guidance for DBFs, PCCs and Religious Communities on how to identify and report a Serious Incident.

-The Charity Commission updated its guidance on 14 June 2019 to require all individual Serious Incident reports to be submitted to it using a new online form, which can be accessed at here.
+The Charity Commission updated its guidance on 14 June 2019 to require all individual Serious Incident reports to be submitted to it using an online form.
 In addition, all bulk reports must now be made using a Charity Commission template form and a bespoke template has been created for DBFs.